g-sherman/Qgis-Plugin-Builder/help/source/index.rst

 Compiling the resource file
 ===========================

+The resource file contains definitions of media used in your plugin.
+Upon generation, this contains one entry for icon.png, the icon file for the plugin.

-If your generated plugin includes a resource file, this needs to be compiled before it is functional in QGIS.
+The resource file needs to be compiled before it is functional in QGIS.

+Plugin Builder attempts to compile it for you during generation, but it that fails (i.e. ``pyrcc5`` isn't found), you'll have to do it manually.

 .. index:: resource file
    double: compiling; resource file

-The resource file contains definitions of media used in your plugin.
-Upon generation, this contains one entry for icon.png, the icon file for the plugin.

-To compile the resource file into Python code, use the ``pyrcc4`` utility that comes as part of your PyQt installation::
+To compile the resource file into Python code, use the ``pyrcc5`` utility that comes as part of your PyQt installation::

-  pyrcc4 -o resources.py resources.qrc
+  pyrcc5 -o resources.py resources.qrc

 Once the resource file is compiled, the generated plugin can be loaded in QGIS.